GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 backend specific source code.
 This includes any language bindings supported by the backend.
 Commandline options will allow full control over what bindings should be created if any, depending on what the backend supports.

-A gtscript file denotes a file with a to-be-defined extension (suggestions: `.gtpy`, `.gts`, `.pygt`), beginning with the line `## using-dsl: gtscript`.
+A gtscript file denotes a file with a to-be-defined extension (suggestion: `.gt.py`), beginning with the line `## using-dsl: gtscript`.
 All other content must be valid python under the assumption that the first line has been replaced by `from gt4py.gtscript import *`.

 In support of this, two more features are proposed: